clickjacking

 Clickbandit

 Although you can manually create a clickjacking proof of concept as described above, this can be fairly tedious and time-consuming in practice.
-When you're testing for clickjacking in the wild, we recommend using Burp's tool instead.
+When you're testing for clickjacking in the wild, we recommend using Burp's Clickbanditarrow-up-right tool instead.
 This lets you use your browser to perform the desired actions on the frameable page, then creates an HTML file containing a suitable clickjacking overlay.
 You can use this to generate an interactive proof of concept in a matter of seconds, without having to write a single line of HTML or CSS.

 Clickjacking with form data: